Journera/glutil/README.md

     The table at `s3://some-data-bucket/table-path/another-table/` will be deleted.

--   A table with the same location as another, with a name that's a superstring of the other's (this is from the glue crawler semantic of creating tables which would otherwise have the same name with the name {table}-somelongid).
+-   A table with the same location as another, with a name that's a superstring of the other's (this is from the Glue Crawler semantic of creating tables which would otherwise have the same name with the name {table}-somelongid).

     For example, if you have the tables `foo` and `foo-buzzer`, both with the same location, `foo-buzzer` will be deleted.

 ## Running `create-partitions` as a Lambda

-Journera's biggest use for this library is as a Glue Crawler replacement for tables and datasets the glue crawlers have problems parsing.
+Journera's biggest use for this library is as a Glue Crawler replacement for tables and datasets the Glue Crawlers have problems parsing.
 Information on this lambda can be found in the [lambda](./lambda) directory.